 In addition to serving adult students taking courses for credit, Adult Services also administers the ACCESS Program.
 This is a service that provides an opportunity for people in the Kent community to enroll in a regularly scheduled undergraduate course on a noncredit, space-available basis.
 Because no grades are issued, no credit is awarded, and no formal record is kept of ACCESS enrollments, the cost is less than paying full tuition.
-Deadlines for submitting paperwork generally are three-to-four weeks before the beginning of each semester.
-Some courses are not available through the ACCESS Program due to factors such as lack of space, sufficient equipment, or method of teaching.
+Enrollees are expected to have completed any prerequisites required for all students.
+Deadlines for submitting paperwork generally are three to four weeks before the beginning of each semester.
+Some courses are not available through the ACCESS Program due to factors such as lack of space, sufficient equipment or method of teaching.
 Call (330) 672-7933 for information.
-(This program is not to be confused with the Senior Guest Program for citizens fifty years old or older.
-Information on this program is available through the Gerontology Center (330) 672-2002.)
+(This program is not to be confused with the Senior Guest Program for citizens 50 years old or older.
+Information on this program is available through the Gerontology Center, [330] 672-2002.)